alexmoed/MasterClass/README.md

 ## Sample Data

-A sample model is located at: `pcd/scene0061_00.ply`
+A sample model is located at: `pcd/scene0061_00.ply` from Manycore.

 ## Important Notes